doctorray117/minecraft-ondemand/README.md

 - tl;dr : $0.50 per month for DNS zones, $0.0149 (one point five cents) per hour for Fargate Spot or $0.049 (four point nine cents) per hour for regular Fargate.
 All other costs negligible, a couple of pennies per month at most.

 # Installation and Setup
-One day, this could be a Cloudformation template.
+One day, this could be a Cloud Deployment Kit script.
 Until then, these steps are required.

 ## Region Selection
 While it doesn't matter which region you decide to run your server in, Route53 will only ship its logs to us-east-1, which in turns means that the lambda function also has to be in us-east-1.
 This lambda function can fire off the server in another region without issue, as long as the destination region is specified within the lambda function code.
 For the purposes of this documentation, I'm using us-west-2 to run my server.